ajs-voices/ascendant/notes/plot-points.md

 1. The aeternus breed with humanity and dragons, vampires and therian kill them when procreation begins, even humans mortality rates are low, and the dragons refuse to cooperate
 1. The breeding program dilutes the aeternus' immortaility to nothing and the program stops but only after only a single male aeternus survives
 1. Humanity continues to dwindle and the second ascendant gives humans fire and the power of knowledge teaching them to live on their own
-1. With fire and knowledge as a weapon humanit begins to thrive for millenium
+1. With fire and knowledge as a weapon humanity begins to thrive for millenium
 1. Chaos continues with various plots all failing to humanities ingenuity while Order sits back and watches
 1. As technology takes a foot hold Chaos tries again - leveraging mass destruction and the ability to create havoc easily with their fully connected lives
 1. To stop Chaos, Order embuse a third ascendant as prophecy foretells even knowing that darkness shall reign
 1. All attempts by chaos having failed, chaos takes human forms and becomes a forced ascendant
 1. The being to which the order umbra passed his energy too was with child, twins were born.
 The agent of chaos takes one and leaves the other.
 1. Chaos finds himself weak of power, and the girl child of no use.
 Chaos leaves the host and confronts Order, order telling his brother only from birth can you control the body.
 The agent of chaos is still too weak to pass into another child, so imbuse the stolen child with his umbra
-1. The dark ascendant is raised by the defiler with only one goal destroy the bringer of darkness (the third ascendant)
+1. The dark ascendant is raised by the defiler with only one goal - destroy the bringer of darkness (the third ascendant)
-1. The defiler rebels agains the dark ascendant and tries to gain control of the world for his own purpose, but the bringer of darkness destroys his plans
+1. The defiler rebels against the dark ascendant and tries to gain control of the world for his own purpose, but the bringer of darkness destroys his plans
-1. The dark ascendant tries to unites the world against the bringer of darkness after he destroyed the defiler
+1. The dark ascendant unites the world against the bringer of darkness after he destroyed the defiler
 1. The dark ascendants failure lead to her death, but the body was humming with chaotic energy and Chaos takes over the body
-1. The agent of chaos in the body of the dark ascendant tries to do the job he started by taking on the world's champion himself
+1. The agent of chaos, in the body of the dark ascendant, tries to do the job he started by taking on the world's champion himself
 1. The agent of chaos is destroyed returning his energy to the umbra to start the process again

 ## New World Order Plot Points